 The majority of our cost of services expense is variable commissions paid to our investment sales and financing professionals and compensation-related costs related to our financing activities.
 Commission expenses are directly attributable to providing services to our clients for investment sales and financing services.
 Most of our investment sales and financing professionals are independent contractors and are paid commissions; however, because there are some who are initially paid a salary and certain of our financing professionals are employees, costs of services also include employee-related compensation, employer taxes and benefits for those employees.
-The commission rates we pay to our investment sales and financing professionals vary based on individual contracts negotiated and are generally higher for the more experienced professionals.
+The commission rates we pay to our investment sales and financing professionals.
 Some of our most senior investment sales and financing professionals can also earn additional commissions after meeting certain annual financial thresholds.
-These additional commissions are recognized as cost of services in the period in which they are earned.
-Payment of a portion of these additional commissions are generally deferred for a period of three years, at our election, and paid at the end of the third calendar year.
+These additional commissions are generally deferred for a period of three years, at our election, and paid at the end of the third calendar year.
 Cost of services also includes referral fees paid to other real estate brokers where we are the principal service provider.
 Cost of services, therefore, can vary based on the commission structure of the independent contractors that closed transactions in any particular period.